Time to evolve beyond disposable plastic. Here’s how:

 1. Reusable shopping bags or baskets (preferably not made from plastic)

-2. Glass or metal water bottles
+2. Glass or stainless steel water bottles:

 6. Use cloth or paper diapers